Signed in as:

 Five years ago, many were shocked by the news that Anthony Bourdain, famed chef, author, and TV personality, had died of suicide.
 Sadly, such tragic endings aren’t uncommon in the restaurant industry, where stress levels are high, hours are long, the pace is frenetic, and the pay is generally low.
 The result, as researchers have found, is a trade group unusually susceptible to drug and alcohol addiction and mental illness.

 In honor of Bourdain and to raise awareness for mental illness and addiction in restaurants, a cadre of world- renowned chefs have declared June 25 Anthony Bourdain day.
-Dovetailing into that effort, local chef, barbecue pitmaster, and Four Pegs restaurant owner, Chris Williams, co-creators chefs Kahlil Kennedy, Eric Morris, and Lee Mayfieldis are hosting the second annual fundraiser dubbed A Taste for Life, on October 2, at the restaurant (1053 Goss Ave. in Germantown 40217).
-In 2019, this event featured chefs from 15 local restaurants preparing food for patrons eager to support this cause, and we plan to have more participants this year.
-Beneficiaries of proceeds from the event include the National Alliance on Mental Illness (NAMI) Louisville and The Pete Foundation.
+Dovetailing into that effort, local chef, barbecue pitmaster, and Four Pegs restaurant owner, Chris Williams, co-creators chefs Kahlil Kennedy, Eric Morris, and Lee Mayfieldis are hosting the third annual fundraiser dubbed A Taste for Life, on June 25, at the restaurant (1053 Goss Ave. in Germantown 40217).
+In 2022, this event featured chefs from 20 local restaurants preparing food for patrons eager to support this cause, and we plan to have more participants this year.
+Beneficiaries of proceeds from the event include the National Alliance on Mental Illness (NAMI) Louisville, and the Pete Foundation.

 Sign up for our newsletter!